Skjoldrun/Skjoldrun.github.io/docs/powershell/win-powershell-remote-commands.md

 `Register-PSSessionConfiguration -Name AdminCredConfig -RunAsCredential 'YOUR_USERNAME' -Force`

-This command registers the configuration with the wanted credentials for remotly executed commands in the PS session.
+This command registers the configuration with the wanted credentials for remotely executed commands in the PS session.
 You can now use this config for preparing the session:

 ```shell